exonum/exonum-doc/src/get-started/create-service.md

 [uniform structure](../architecture/transactions.md#messages) developed by `exonum`.

-The transaction ID is a transaction number in the interface trait and can be set by `interface_method` macro.
+The transaction ID is a method numeric identifier in the interface trait and can be set by `interface_method` macro.
 As we've mentioned earlier, user has to set method IDs manually to the every method.